JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ `cd` now validates the given path, and refuses to change to an invalid path.
 - ☑︎ `"/"` is now a valid path (in cd, dir, etc.)
 - ☑︎ The `edit` and `run` commands now take an optional filename to `load`.
 If you have unsaved changes, the user is advised to `save` or `reset` and the operation is aborted.
-- ☐ BUG: Esc key does not enter the keyboard buffer (as seen by `key.available` and `key.get`) on Windows and Linux, but does on Mac.
+- ☑︎ Fixed: Esc key did not enter the keyboard buffer (as seen by `key.available` and `key.get`) on Windows and Linux.
 - ☑︎ `key.axis`: added a `smoothed` parameter (default true), enabling raw (unsmoothed) inputs.
 - ☑︎ `Image.fromScreen` takes a screen shot, including all layers
 - ☑︎ `Image.flip` and `Image.rotate` (in 90° increments)
-- ☑︎ `key.put` allows you to enqueue a string or single character by code point into the keyboard buffer
+- ☑︎ `key.put` allows you to enqueue a string, or single character by code point, into the keyboard buffer
 - ☑︎ fixed: assigning to the `freq`, `duration`, etc. of a synthesized sound while it is playing now stops it, rather than leaving it orphaned and uncontrollable
 - ☑︎ fixed the default value of `mode` for `file.open` (now "r+")
 - ☐ BUG: if you remove the folders/files previously mounted, Mini Micro locks up on launch (according to [a report on Discord](https://discord.com/channels/646000428441534474/646000634222477313/959208056854577205))